gabrielziegler3/gabrielziegler3.github.io/_pages/cv.md

 ## Experiences

-### Python Engineer at Turing.com (OpenAI)
+### Python Engineer at Turing.com

-Working with projects for the client OpenAI.
+_March 2021 - August 2022, California, Remote_

+Python developer for one of the biggest AI research companies.

 ### Machine Learning Engineer at Itaú Unibanco

-_March 2021 - August 2022, Remote_
+_March 2021 - August 2022, São Paulo, Remote_

 Responsible for developing, deploying and monitoring audio deep learning models following MLOps practices.
 * I am one of the lead organisers for the Itaú Data Science Meetup, helping the community grow by +1500 subscribers since I joined.
 (YouTube)